Hossein Joudat: Comments on Hossein Joudat

 Reza Khan, went to Tehran, and resumed serving values in Tehran once again.

 Joining the army

 Mirza Hossein Khan Joudat, despite his inclination to continue cultural activities, reluctantly joined the army due to the Reza Khan's request after the fall of the Jangal Movement.
 The decision was made to alleviate the concerns of Kurdish leaders.
 Joudat's involvement in the military played a crucial role in subsequent events, including the retreat from Miyandoab and the resolution of the fate of Kurdish leaders.
 Despite his reluctance, Joudat's mission in the military was initiated at the command of the army's behest.
 After approval, Joudat became a member of the war council and participated in suppression campaigns.
-Following the death of Salar Zafar, Joudat remained in the army, and the fate of the Kurdish leaders marked the end of the Jungle Movement and with the end of the jungle movement, Joudat left the army.
+Following Salar Zafar's death, Joudat remained in the army, and the fate of the Kurdish leaders marked the end of the Jungle Movement and with the end of the jungle movement, Joudat left the army.